humdrum-tools/humdrum-documentation/guide/ch39/index.md

 -   Ask whether the output makes sense.
 Given the amount of music searched, does it make sense to find the number of occurrences found?
--   Try making a slight modification to your pattern template \-- a modification that you know should produce a different result.
+-   Try making a slight modification to your pattern template &mdash; a modification that you know should produce a different result.
 -   Look for converging evidence.
 Try two or three contrasting approaches to ensure that the same answer arises for each approach.